daggaz/json-stream/README.md

     data = json_stream.requests.load(response)
 ```

+<a id="requests-chunk-size"></a>
+Note: these functions use `response.iter_content()` under the hood with a `chunk_size` of 10k bytes.
+This default
-Function `load(Response)` uses `response.iter_content(chunk_size=10240)` under the hood to perform effective reads
-from the response stream and lower CPU usage.
-This default value has some implications if the server you read from
+allows us to perform effective reads from the response stream and lower CPU usage.
+The drawback to this
-sends responses of some fixed size and expects your reaction in-between.
-Make sure you check behaviour with
-`chunk_size=1` before filing any bugs.
+is that `requests` will buffer each read until up to 10k bytes have been read before passing the data back
+to `json_stream`.
+If you need to consume data more responsively the only option is to tune `chunk_size` back
+to 1 to disable buffering.

 ### Stream a URL (with visitor)